You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 For performing arts, you can also visit Bournemouth Pavilion Theatre for touring plays, as well as Christchurch's Regent Centre.
 Meanwhile, visit Pavilion Dance Southwest (PDSW) for exceptional dance shows and classes.

 Don’t miss the Arts by the Sea Festival in late September – it’s an extravaganza of creativity and curiosity, showcasing comedy, music, visual arts and literature throughout the town for an entire week.

 When you need some light relief, Bournemouth has comedy for all.
 The Bournemouth International Centre (BIC) and Bournemouth Pavilion are regular stops on the tour circuit for big name comedians, with past shows seeing the likes of Katherine Ryan, Russell Brand, Michael McIntyre and Joe Lycett.

 There’s small-scale comedy too.
-Jaggers Comedy Club, inside the Cameo nightclub, has weekly Saturday night shows from March through to October and Coastal Comedy put on regular stand-up shows inside Hotel Celebrity, often featuring comedians fresh from Live at the Apollo.
+Jaggers Comedy Club, inside the Cameo nightclub, has weekly Saturday night shows from March through to October, and Coastal Comedy put on regular stand-up shows at Canvas in Bournemouth, often featuring comedians fresh from Live at the Apollo.